j4cegh/epochcord/README.md

 EpochCord is a little app that allows you to make Discord dynamic timestamps faster!

 # Download
-You can download the latest release here:
+You can download the latest release [https://github.com/rosenishere/epochcord-site/raw/main/EpochCord.7z](here).

 # Why